sparesparrow/mcp-prompts/README.md

-# MCP Prompts Server
+# MCP Prompt Manager

-An MCP server for managing prompts and templates using a simplified architecture following SOLID principles.
+An MCP server for managing prompts and templates with project orchestration capabilities.

 ## Features

-- **Simplified Architecture**: Clean, maintainable codebase with SOLID principles
 - **Prompt Management**: Create, retrieve, update, and delete prompts
 - **Template Support**: Create prompts with variables that can be filled in at runtime
+- **Project Orchestration**: Automate software project creation using templates and design patterns
-- **Focused Storage Adapters**: File storage adapter with extensibility for PostgreSQL
+- **Multiple Storage Options**: File storage and PostgreSQL database adapters
+- **Database Export/Import**: Tools for exporting prompts to PostgreSQL database
+- **Backup and Restore**: Create backups and restore from backups
 - **MCP Protocol Integration**: Seamless integration with Model Context Protocol
 - **Docker Support**: Easy deployment with Docker and Docker Compose
 - **Categories**: Organize prompts by category (e.g., 'development', 'project-orchestration')